goatgate/goatgate.github.io/content/projects/blake2s/index.md

 This article goes through the process from idea to tapeout.

 The chip is currently in fabrication and in nine months, we'll know if this produced a functional cryptographic accelerator or an expensive paperweight.

+## Open Source Silicon

+Before jumping deep into the weeds, I would first like to take a step back and give some context about the tools and shuttle program I will be using for this tapeout.

+This won’t be an exhaustive list, and there are plenty of amazingly powerful tools that I won’t be mentioning, think of it as a list of my favorites.

+> If you are already familiar with the Open Source Silicon workflow you can skip this section.

+### OpenRoad

+OpenRoad isn’t the name of a single tool as much as it is a family of ASIC design tools and is at the heart of the ASIC flow.

+In conjunction with OpenSTA, which contains the timing engine, it includes the tools needed from taking a design from floorplanning through placement, clock tree synthesis, routing all the way to finishing.

+The official OpenRoad documentation has a great breakdown of some of the main features :

+Here are the main steps for a physical design implementation using OpenROAD;

+- `Floorplanning`
+  - Floorplan initialization - define the chip area, utilization
+  - IO pin placement (for designs without pads)
+  - Tap cell and well tie insertion
+  - PDN- power distribution network creation
+- `Global Placement`
+  - Macro placement (RAMs, embedded macros)
+  - Standard cell placement
+  - Automatic placement optimization and repair for max slew, max capacitance, and max fanout violations and long wires
+- `Detailed Placement`
+  - Legalize placement - align to grid, adhere to design rules
+  - Incremental timing analysis for early estimates
+- `Clock Tree Synthesis`
+  - Insert buffers and resize for high fanout nets
+- `Optimize setup/hold timing`
+- `Global Routing`
+  - Antenna repair
+  - Create routing guides
+- `Detailed Routing`
+  - Legalize routes, DRC-correct routing to meet timing, power constraints
+- `Chip Finishing`
+  - Parasitic extraction using OpenRCX
+  - Final timing verification
+  - Final physical verification
+  - Dummy metal fill for manufacturability
+  - Use KLayout or Magic using generated GDS for DRC signoff

+It was originally funded by DARPA and this thought warms my aching heart when I see my tax bill.

+### LibreLane

+Librelane is like a makefile the ties all of the ASIC tools together to build the ASIC flow.

+It pulls in Verilator for lint checking, Yosys and abc for synthesis, OpenROAD for implementation, augmented with a few additional custom scripts to help complete the flow.

+For this tapeout we will be using the “classic” variant of the librelane flow.

+### Sky130A PDK

+The PDK for Product Design Kit, is a integral part to making a digital ASIC design as it contains the cell libraries and their characterizations.
+It is literally the foundation upon which a digital design is built.
+Because of there nature PDK’s are foundry process specific, each PDK is tailored to the nature of a foundry and is typically designed by or in close cooperation with said foundry.

+Typically getting access to a PDK requires at least signing an NDA with a foundry, and isn’t accessible to just anyone, so when Google partnered with the US based Skywater fab to release an open source PDK for there 130nm process.
+Google has additionally partnered with global foundries and released the gf180 for there 180nm MCU process.
+These open source PDKs have truly changed what was possible for open source silicon.

+For this tapeout I will be targeting a sky130A process, this is a classic CMOS process without the magnetic RAM that differentiates it from the sky130B process.

+### TinyTapeout

+TinyTapeout is an open shuttle program where multiple projects are pulled together and tapped out as part of the same chip.
+Participant projects are hardened as macro blocks, the size of which scales with the amount of purchased tiles.
+As such, projects range from the very tiny counter, to the more larger SoC.
+These projects are multiplexed together behind a shared mux, connected to a shared bus, and use common I/O (with a few exceptions).
+The final chip users can program which project they want to enable.

+The final chip is sold as part of a dev board which contains both the tinyTapeout chip, and is connected to a RP2040 MCU.